It's every athlete's dream, I'd guess -- having a child follow in his/her footsteps.

 Or a state champion football, basketball or baseball player, maybe even a college star in their sport, but their offspring prefers photography or playing games on their cell phones.

-And it's not always that the child doesn't like a particular sport, as much as he or she might not have any athletic ability, no hand-eye coordination, no fast-twitch muscles,
+And it's not always that the child doesn't like a particular sport, as much as he or she might not have any athletic ability, no hand-eye coordination, no fast-twitch muscles, no interest in sports.

 Perhaps there was a good gene pool to draw from -- or, at least, half of one -- but a bad gene mix.